The Brunswick: Book Launch

 In 1939 Georgia, far removed from the war brewing overseas, Cora Cain's world feels small--and shrinking.
 There, she runs The Brunswick, her family's once-grand hotel, which is now struggling as the town's general store.
 When Thomas Watkins arrives seeking work and solace after his mother's death, a connection sparks between them.
 Through Thomas, Cora glimpses a life beyond obligation and her war hero father's unpredictable moods.

-But everything changes when Cora's asked to turn The Brunswick into a sanctuary for Jewish refugee children fleeing persecution in Germany.
+But everything changes when Cora's asked to turn The Brunswick into a sanctuary for Jewish refugee children fleeing persecution in Austria.
 As Cora and Thomas prepare for the children's arrival, they struggle to confront their pasts--and the prejudice of their neighbors--as their fragile hope is put to the test.

 Meanwhile, in Vienna, ten-year-old Charlotte is offered refuge in America.
 But even with the horrors she sees around her, Charlotte wonders how her parents could possibly send her away.
 As war's shadow begins to reach small-town Georgia, each person must face what love demands and decide what they must hold on to and what they must let go.